STEP BACK IN TIME…………

 been discovered here and the park is one of few public lands in the world that contain the K/T boundary – strata that record the extinction of the dinosaurs and the rise of modern mammals.
 However at present their story is not being told to the visitors who come to the park today.
 This exhibit will interpret the park’s rich paleontologic and geologic history in engaging and immersive ways, engaging the public in the fossil story.

 The exhibit site will be at the current, outdated Fossil Bone Exhibit site along Highway 385, the main road into the park.
 The Friends have already paid for a site plan, a shade ramada and wayfinding signage that will show visitors a taste of what is to come in that spot.
 The design work is underway and many fossil casts (including several dinosaurs) have already been chosen to represent the wonderful fossil diversity within the park.
-You can click here to see a sneak peek at Lake Flato’s design for the new Fossil Discovery Trail.
+You can click here to see a sneak peek at Lake Flato’s design for the new Fossil Discovery Exhibit.
 This exhibit will offer visitors an entirely new day of exploration in the park, and offer much needed amenities on the long drive from Persimmon Gap to Panther Junction.

 From sea creatures to dinosaurs to mammals to the KT Boundary, the paleontological history of the park is rich, and we are excited to share it with visitors.
 Come out and see the changes underway soon – and watch out for that Alamosaurus!